paulrobello/parllama/README.md

 ## Prerequisites for running
 * Install and run [Ollama](https://ollama.com/download)
 * Install Python 3.11 or newer
+  * [https://www.python.org/downloads/](https://www.python.org/downloads/) has installers for all versions of Python for all os's
-  * On Windows the [Scoop](https://scoop.sh/) tool makes it easy to install and manage things like python.
+  * On Windows the [Scoop](https://scoop.sh/) tool makes it easy to install and manage things like python
+    * Install Scoop then do `scoop install python`

 ## Prerequisites for dev
 * Install pipenv
+  * if you have pip you can install it globally using `pip install pipenv`
 * Install GNU Compatible Make command
+  * On windows if you have scoop installed you can install make with `scoop install make`

-## Prerequisites for model quantization
+## Prerequisites for huggingface model quantization
-If you want to be able to quantize custom models, download the following tool from the releases area:
+If you want to be able to quantize custom models from huggingface, download the following tool from the releases area:
 [HuggingFaceModelDownloader](https://github.com/bodaay/HuggingFaceModelDownloader)

 Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)